rzhang315/bitcoin-analysis/README.md

 7. `make deploy` to deploy the build to Storm (this will automatically kill an existing deployment before deploying a new one)
 8. `make listen` to start the listeners that will feed data into the Kafka queues.

-9. `make web` to start the web server. the default host is the public ip of ec2 instance

 # View logs
 Logs are extremely useful when Storm does not work as expected.
 They can be found in the following directory: